PavanRangani/docs/docs/prd/communication/meeting.md

   - Meeting View page shows notification message about it to other user.
   - Edit action is also disable.
 On hover of it, shows message
   - Delete action is also disable.
 On hover of it, shows message
+- Edge case: If user opens Edit page with direct URL, Edit page will not show any fields in page but it will  shows same message of tooltip in header

 ### Text resources